Festival History and Highlights

 Throughout the years, the festival expanded to include Monroe County's largest indoor craft show located at the Ida Public Schools and Prince of Peace Lutheran Church Hall, and in heated tents in the downtown district where over 150 craft enthusiasts and vendors offer many opportunities for gifts of the season.

-Activities for all ages include Santa's Zoo, Children's Lunch with Santa, ice sculpting, wood carving, ice skating, national and international music entertainment, fireworks, activities at the Ida Library and numerous other events.
+Activities for all ages include Santa's Zoo, Children's Lunch with Santa, ice sculpting, chainsaw art, ice skating, national and international music entertainment, fireworks, activities at the Ida Library and numerous other events.

 After several years, the festival presented both a day time and a night parade of lights.
 After fifteen years, the festival organization opted to put all efforts into the popular Parade of Lights which was fashioned after a parade in the State of Washington, and features the agricultural community and highlighted with parade entries from Michigan, Ohio, Indiana, Missouri, Wisconsin, and Canada illuminated with thousands of Christmas lights.